hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Fraction of reads in peaks (FRiP)

-This represents the fraction of mapped reads which are mapped to peaks (as opposed to elsewhere in the genome).
+This represents the fraction of mapped reads that are mapped to peaks (as opposed to elsewhere in the genome).
 This is only calculated for antibody samples in our data set.
 The expected fraction of reads in peaks will vary by protein.
 Histone marks, which usually have broader peaks, often have higher FRiPs than transcription factors, which usually have much narrower peaks.

 ```
 metrics %>%